Bayes Model Selection with Path Sampling: Factor Models and Other Examples

-Piyas Chakraborty in Purdue is working on a change point problem in several parameters where \cite{r35} have an accurate approximation to the Bayes Factor, which may be used for validation.
+Piyas Chakraborty in Purdue is working on a change point problem in several parameters where \citet{r35} have an accurate approximation to the Bayes factor, which may be used for validation.
 He will explore small changes as well as adaptive MCMC.

-Our work has focused on model selection by Bayes Factors, which seems very natural since it provides posterior probability for each model.
+Our work has focused on model selection by Bayes factors, which seems very natural since it provides posterior probability for each model.
 However, model selection is a complicated business and one of its major purposes is also to find a model that fits the data well.
-Several model selecting statisticians feel this should also be done along with calculation of Bayes Factors.
+Several model selecting statisticians feel this should also be done along with calculation of Bayes factors.

 However, there has not been a good discussion on how one should put together the findings from the two different approaches.
 We hope to return to these issues in a future communication.